RaffaYahfazhka/RaffaYahfazhka/README.md

 <h2 align="left">Hi 👋!
-My name is Raffa and I'm a Frontend Developer, from Jakarta, Indonesia</h2>
+My name is Raffa and I'm a Frontend Web Developer, from Jakarta, Indonesia</h2>

 ###